Abu-bakr-Siddiqh/healthcare_assistance_system/README.md

 >1.
 This Project is an end to end data science project that is able to predict the chances of getting a disease of Heart, Diabetes, Liver, Lung Cancer, and Breast Cancer etc.

 >2.
-And also gives the doctors information of some cities (chennai, coimbature, thiruvananthapuram, kochi, bangalore, vijayawada, visakhapatnam) related to those diseases (Cardiologist - Heart, Diabetologist - Diabetes, Oncologist - Cancer).
+And also gives the doctors information of some cities (chennai, coimbature, thiruvananthapuram, kochi, bangalore, vijayawada, visakhapatnam) related to those diseases predicted(Cardiologist - Heart, Diabetologist - Diabetes, Oncologist - Cancer).

 >3.
 This Project also gives Medicine Information for fever, cough, stomach ache, head ache, and allergy of different age groups patients.